Fruit, Vegetable & Herb Gardening

 Cabbage is a hardy, leafy vegetable full of vitamins and other natural health benefits, making it a staple food in cultures across the world.
 Better yet, with so many varieties and colors, cabbage looks as good in your garden as it does on your plate.
 Here are a few tips for growing cabbage in your garden.

 Cabbage can be difficult to grow.
 It prefers cool temperatures, and it can be a magnet for certain types of pests.
 By planning your growing season and providing diligent care, you may have two successful crops, one in spring and fall.
 Many varieties are available to suit both your growing conditions and taste preferences.
-Whichever cabbage you choose, work a 3-inch layer of rich compost or other organic matter, such as Miracle-Gro® Organic Choice® Garden Soil, into the top 6 inches of soil before planting.
+Whichever cabbage you choose, work a 3-inch layer of rich compost or Miracle-Gro® Garden Soil for Vegetables and Herbs into the top 6 inches of soil before planting.

 Start cabbage seeds indoors 5-7 weeks before the last frost, and set out the seedlings when they are 4-6 weeks old.
-Plant nursery-grown transplants 2 weeks before the average last frost date.
+To get a jump-start on the growing season and reach harvest time sooner, plant strong, vigorous young cabbage plants from Bonnie Plants® 2 weeks before the average last frost date for your area.
 Plant 12 to 24 inches apart in rows, depending on size of head desired.
 The closer you plant, the smaller the heads.
 Add a 3-inch layer of mulch to help retain moisture and regulate soil temperature.

 Once your seedlings are established, water with a soaker hose to avoid wetting the foliage.
 Keeping the soil moist will help keep your cabbage heads from cracking.
-Feed with a water-soluble plant food, such as Miracle-Gro® Water Soluble All Purpose Plant Food, every two weeks until harvest.
+Feed with a water-soluble plant food, such as Miracle-Gro® Performance Organics® Edibles Plant Nutrition, every seven days until harvest.
 Weed carefully to avoid damaging the roots of your cabbage plants.